lun2hang/llms_group_evolution/README.md

 5 LLMs can be deployed in different data center,which means this fit power/data distribution well and can scale up to the whole world just like what we human being do

+Experiment result:
-experiment result:TRL demo reach a reward of 1.6;RL&SFT interleaved training get a reward of 2.65;dynamic sample_keep threshhold push the score to 2.85;evolution lifts the reward at epoch 4 by 0.15. finally, all llms in the group hit reward model upper bound at 2.9x
+TRL demo reach a reward of 1.6;
+RL&SFT interleaved training get a reward of 2.65;
+Dynamic sample_keep threshhold push the score to 2.85;
+Evolution lifts the reward at epoch 4 by 0.15;
+Finally, all llms in the group hit reward model upper bound at 2.9x